 In addition to arriving early, try to give yourself time between connections.
 Sometimes trains run late and you may miss a connecting train.
 For example, I missed my train from Rome to the airport as my train from Naples left late.
 I literally got to the platform just as the train pulled away.

-I was disappointed, but didn’t really stress about it much.
+I was disappointed but didn’t really stress about it much.
 I simply purchased a new ticket and caught the next one which left 30 minutes later.
 Because I had planned well, I had the needed buffer time to ensure that my missed train wasn’t a “catastrophic” event.

 11) Travel first class if you have the cash

 In some cases, first class isn’t that much more expensive than regular class.
 Be fancy and enjoy the perks like drinks, snacks, and more legroom.
-For women travelling solo, you may feel a tad safer in first class as well.
+For women traveling solo, you may feel a tad safer in first class as well.

 12) Make sure you have a seat reservation